-Calories in Cottage Cheese
+AI Scan of Calories in Cottage Cheese

 Nutrition Facts per 100g

-Cottage cheese represents one of the most profoundly utilized, highly efficient whole-food protein sources in the entire athletic and bodybuilding community.
+Cottage cheese represents one of the most notably utilized, highly efficient whole-food protein sources in the entire athletic and bodybuilding community.
 Characterized deeply by its uniquely chunky physical curd structure and intensely mild, slightly tart dairy flavor profile, it provides an exceptionally rare, highly concentrated biological delivery mechanism for slow-digesting dietary protein.
-Unlike aggressively processed modern protein powders or heavy, calorically dense traditional solid cheeses, premium cottage cheese offers an incredibly clean, highly favorable protein-to-calorie ratio, making it an absolute foundational dietary staple for muscle hypertrophy, structured fat loss, and intense competitive athletic preparation.
+Unlike strongly processed modern protein powders or heavy, calorically dense traditional solid cheeses, premium cottage cheese offers an incredibly clean, highly favorable protein-to-calorie ratio, making it an absolute foundational dietary staple for muscle hypertrophy, structured fat loss, and intense competitive athletic preparation.

 A precision-measured standard 100-gram serving of common low-fat (typically 2%) commercial cottage cheese reliably provides an incredibly manageable 98 total calories.
 Within this efficiently packaged matrix, the body receives a massive 11.1 grams of premium complete dietary protein, heavily supported by only 3.4 grams of natural dairy carbohydrates (lactose) and a controlled 4.3 grams of dairy fat.
 The absolute biological hallmark of cottage cheese is its predominant casein protein structure.
 Unlike whey protein, which digests rapidly inside the human stomach, dense casein curds take multiple prolonged hours to completely physically digest.